| Feature | Grifin The original spend-to-own app | Slyce Flat $9.99/mo spend-to-own |

 What Grifin actually is

-Grifin is operated by Interest Financial LLC, a registered investment adviser on file with the SEC (CRD #300418)[1].
-The product[2]: connect a card, spend at a publicly traded brand, Grifin places a fractional-share buy of that brand.
+Grifin is the original spend-to-own app, with years in market and a large user base.
+The product[1]: connect a card, spend at a publicly traded brand, Grifin buys you a slice of that brand.
 Coffee at Starbucks, a slice of SBUX.
 Sneakers at Nike, a slice of NKE.
-The portfolio reflects your actual spending — heavier weights on brands you frequent, zero weights on brands you don't touch.
+Your portfolio ends up reflecting your actual spending — more of the brands you use, none of the ones you don't.

 The business model is a paid subscription[2].
 Current pricing is on Grifin's help center; we don't reprint it because the number moves and a stale figure does no one any favors.

-Custody works the standard way: assets sit at a clearing broker that's a SIPC member, which means coverage up to $500,000 per separate customer (with a $250,000 cash sublimit) if the broker fails[4].
-SIPC doesn't cover market losses.
+Your money's safe in the usual way: your shares sit at a clearing broker that's a SIPC member, so your account is covered up to $500,000 (with a $250,000 cash sublimit) if the broker fails[3].
+SIPC doesn't cover the market going down.
+The same custody model applies to Slyce.

 What Grifin reviews actually say